 Briefing cases is indispensable in “learning to think like a lawyer.”
 Once mastered, you’ll be able to distill the facts and reasoning of a case down to manageable size.
 The use of a briefing system will force you to dissect a case sufficiently for analytic purposes.
 Try a format of breaking down the essential elements: Facts, Trial Court decision, Issues, Rules and Rationale.

 4) Keep your briefs brief

-The sole purpose of a brief is to help you recall the case in sufficient detail to discuss during class and to integrate into your class notes.
-Don’t attempt a detailed restatement of the entire case.
-Simply try to capture the gist of the facts and the court’s reasoning in as few words as possible.
+The sole purpose of a brief is to help you recall the case in sufficient detail to discuss during class and to integrate it into your class notes.
+Rather than attempt a detailed restatement of the entire case, simply try to capture the gist of the facts and the court’s reasoning in as few words as possible.

-Learning how to brief cases is something you can master with reasonable practice and, once you know it, you’re likely not to forget.
-You don’t need to commit yourself to briefing every case in every class throughout law school – you simply must commit yourself to briefing cases until you’re good at it, which for most students means throughout 1L year.
-Click here to learn more about law school case briefs.
+Learning how to brief cases is something you can master with practice.
+And once you know the art of case briefing, you’re likely not forget it.
+You don’t need to commit yourself to briefing every case in every class throughout law school.
+It’s better to commit yourself to briefing cases until you’re good at it, which for most students means throughout 1L year.
+Learn more about law school case briefs.